 Mediterranean Quinoa Mushroom Burgers with Black Beans have so much flavor you'll never miss the meat!
 Stuffed with garlic, sundried tomatoes, and tons of herbs, these will be your go-to bean burgers in no time.
 The addition of quinoa gives them a pleasant crunch, and the mushrooms help keep them juicy in the middle.
 They've got everything!

-Of course flavor is number one, but these burgers are also heart healthy, so you can enjoy all summer long!
+Of course flavor is number one, but these quinoa black bean burgers are also heart healthy, so you can enjoy all summer long!
 These babies are high in fiber, protein rich, and contain heart healthy polyunsaturated and monounsaturated fats, instead of artery clogging saturated fat and cholesterol in typical burgers.
-They’re also high in iron and magnesium.
-Not to mention all the antioxidants you’ll get from the herbs!
+They're also high in iron and magnesium.
+Not to mention all the antioxidants you'll get from the beans and herbs!
 Keep your taste buds and your heart happy!

 Yes, any type of cooked "dry bean" will work.
 Dry beans are black beans, pinto beans, chickpeas, lentils, etc. Green beans and wax beans are not dry beans, and won't work in burgers.
 I chose black beans for these burgers mainly because of their color, and the fact that they are so easy to find in stores.
 Feel free to experiment with different varieties, though!

 For this recipe, you might want to overcook your quinoa a bit.
 It will help the burgers hold together better.
 In any case, you want to bring a pot with 1 cup of water, and ½ cup dry quinoa to a boil.
 Reduce the heat to a simmer, and continue simmering until all the liquid is gone; about 20 minutes.
 Remove the pot from the heat, and put on the lid.
 Let it sit for at least 10 minutes before fluffing with a fork and using.